alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 ![Usage](assets/images/usage.gif)

+## Building from Source

+In order to build the project from source, Visual Studio SDK must be [installed](https://msdn.microsoft.com/en-us/library/mt683786.aspx?f=255&MSPPError=-2147217396).
+The solution has three projects:
+- **DynamoDev.StarterKitExtension**: Handling the VSIX extension and contains the Package Definition window.
+- **DynamoDev.ZeroTouch**: Contains the template to deploy a ZeroTouch package (not requiring custom UI).
+- **DynamoDev.ExplicitNodes**: Contains the template to deploy a Dynamo package whith nodes requiring UI customization.

+On debugging, another instance of Visual Studion will open and the extension can be used.
+On Release configuration mode, after being built the corresponding files will be copied to the `/dist` folder.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.